Die Schnellboot-Seite

 S 25 Oblt.z.S.
 Wilcke

 With that a S-boat warfare on the level performed hitherto was no longer possible.
-On 02.06.1941 the flotilla left harbour to operate on an aircraft carrier reported by the Luftwaffe.
+On June 2nd 1941 the flotilla left harbour to operate on an aircraft carrier reported by the Luftwaffe.
 They bumped into a "big ship" escorted by a destroyer and several minesweepers.
-"S 22" fired two torpedoes, "S 24" one torpedo.
-All tree hit.
+"S 22" fired two torpedoes, "S 19" three, "S 24" one, and "S 20" two, a total of eight torpedo.
 They were taken under fire by the sloop "Kittiwake".
-The big ship was "Tender C" a merchant ship of 7924 BRT retrofitted to a fake-aircraft carrier.
-The ship had to be abandoned.
+The big ship was "Tender C" a merchant ship of 7924 BRT retrofitted to a fake-aircraft carrier, it was hit and had to be abandoned.
+Bätge declaired the high expenditure of torpedos with firing at a probable barrier bracker.

-In the night to 10.07.
-"S 22", "S 19", "S 48" and "S 20" laid 24 TMA in the seaarea soth of th Isle of Wight and dogged around with two destroyers.
-In the night to schlugen sich mit zwei Zerstörern herum.
-In the night to 23.07. the flotilla laid 18 TMA and four tearbouys soth of Portland Bill and was taken under heavy fire by British coatal artillery.
+In the night to July 10th "S 22", "S 19", "S 48", and "S 20" laid 24 TMA in the sea-area south of the Isle of Wight and dogged around with two destroyers.
+In the night to July 23rd the flotilla laid 18 TMA and four tearbouys south of Portland Bill and was taken under heavy fire by British coastal artillery.

-During another mining action on the convoy-route between the Isle of Whight and Portland Bill the four boats laid another 18 TMA, with that the flotilla had laid a total of 155 TMA and 20 tearbouys in eight nights until the 29.07.1941 without any noteworthy incidents.
+During another mining action on the convoy-route between the Isle of Wight and Portland Bill the four boats laid another 18 TMA, with that the flotilla had laid a total of 155 TMA and 20 tearbouys in eight nights until July 29th 1941 without any noteworthy incidents.

 "S 19" was dismissed and marched to Kiel.
 On her march she was attacked by a fighter with airweapons, one sailor was wounded.
 The aircraft was shot down and fell burning into the sea.